E. Hultzsch: Career in epigraphy

-Hultzsch joined the Archaeological Survey of India (ASI) in 1886 when the Epigraphy section of the ASI was formed and was the ASI's first chief epigraphist.
+Hultzsch joined the Archaeological Survey of India (ASI) in 1886 when the epigraphy section of the ASI was formed and was the ASI's first chief epigraphist.
 Hultzsch deciphered inscriptions in a number of Hindu temples in South India and later published them.
 He edited volumes 3 to 8 and a part of volume 9 of Epigraphia Indica.

 Among his best known work are his decipherment of the inscriptions of the Mauryan emperor Ashoka.
 In South India, he is remembered for his deciphering of the inscriptions in the Pancha Rathas in December 1886 and the Brihadeeswarar Temple in Thanjavur in October 1887.
 The inscriptions on the Pancha Rathas were published in volume one of the book South Indian Inscriptions while those of the Brihadeeswarar Temple in volume 2.

 Later life

 In 1903, Hultzsch resigned from the ASI and returned to Europe, where he served as professor of Sanskrit at the University of Halle.
-Hultzsch was succeeded as Chief Epigraphist by V. Venkayya.
-Hultzsch died on 16 January 1927 at the age of sixty-nine.
+Hultzsch was succeeded as Chief Epigraphist by Valaiyattur Venkayya.
+Hultzsch died in Halle (Saale) on 16 January 1927 at the age of sixty-nine.